Rewilding Soar Valley's story

-The River Soar flows northwards through a shallow valley in Leicestershire.
-Fed by a number of streams and smaller rivers, it grows in size and joins with the River Trent on the Nottinghamshire border.
-The Leicester & Rutland Wildlife Trust has been doing extensive work in recent years to restore wildlife and wild places to the floodplains of the Soar and Wreake – two of the most significant rivers in Leicestershire.
-They have acquired over 400 acres of land on the Soar floodplain since 2004, offered advice to landowners and carried out extensive habitat restoration work, centred on Cossington Meadows Nature Reserve.
+The Leicester & Rutland Wildlife Trust (LWRT) has been doing extensive work in recent years to restore wildlife and wild places to the floodplains of the Soar and Wreake – two of the most significant rivers in Leicestershire.
+The River Soar flows northwards through a shallow valley in Leicestershire, growing in size and joining with the River Trent on the Nottinghamshire border.
+Since 2004, the LRWT have acquired over 400 acres of land on the Soar floodplain and carried out extensive habitat restoration work, centred on Cossington Meadows Nature Reserve.
 The site is managed lightly to create a mosaic of rough grassland, wet woodland, scrub and pools of water – with the emphasis on allowing natural processes to shape the landscape as much as possible.

 Soar & Wreake Valley living landscape (Photo: Leicester & Rutland Wildlife Trust)